 Select Enabled if your system has a floppy disk controller (FDC) installed on the system board and you wish to use it.
 If you install an add-in FDC or the system has no floppy drive, select Disabled in this field.

-Onboard UART 1/2
+Onboard Serial Port 1/2

-Select a logical COM port address for the first and second serial ports.
+Select a logical COM port name and matching address for the first and second serial ports.